-To support the EMC DD Boost technology, Veeam Backup & Replication leverages two EMC Data Domain components:
+To support the DD Boost technology, Veeam Backup & Replication leverages the following Dell EMC Data Domain components:

 - The server must run Microsoft Windows OS.